 Original Post http://www.alliedhealthworld.com/visuals/smartphone-healthcare.html

 Like it or not, the time for retailers to adopt a mobile strategy is over.
 Shoppers are using smart phones and mobile devices for all manner of shopping activities, including price comparison, product information, local inventory lookup, reviews, and more.
-Retailers are striving to improve their mobile shopping experience to meet the demands of today’s connected consumer.
+Retailers are striving to improve their mobile shopping experience to meet the demands of today’s connected consumer, if you like online shopping then check here to save with monetha here.

 Created by Milo